TheMonk2121/ai-dev-tasks/PRD-B-1015-LTST-Memory-System-Database-Optimization.md

 - **Environment reproducibility**: New environments work with just `psql -f schema.sql`
 - **Future readiness**: User_id column available for multi-tenant scenarios
 - **Governance compliance**: Manual cleanup available, no automated jobs
-- **Performance**: HNSW provides better recall/latency than IVFFlat
+- **Performance**: HNSW provides better recall/latency than IVFFla

 ### What are the quality gates?
 - [ ] All SQL migrations are idempotent (use `IF NOT EXISTS`)
 - [ ] No breaking changes to existing conversation_memory data
 - [ ] Manual cleanup function works without side effects
-- [ ] Lazy embedding backfill doesn't impact performance
+- [ ] Lazy embedding backfill doesn'tt impact performance
 - [ ] All changes align with local-first, simple governance principles

 ## 4. Technical Approach